 .
 Your demand curve is a graph of the quantity of a good or service you are willing to purchase at any given price.
 When you do not purchase an item, you are telling the producer you do not want the good or service at that price.
 Sellers read the buyer via changes in their inventories.
 When inventories rise, it tells the seller that their price is too high.
 Sellers communicate via the supply curve

 , which is the number of goods or services the seller is willing to provide at a given price.
 When the price of a good or service is too low, the seller may choose to reallocate its resources.
 It is telling the consumer that it cannot make a profit at a given price.
 Communication between the buyer and seller has taken place for thousands of years, whether it has been haggling in a market, or the building up of inventories.
-Algorithmic pricing has been used for several years, but recently artificial intelligence has been introduced.
+Algorithmic pricing has been used for several years, using artificial intelligence.
 We have asked our British contributor to follow up on her popular blog.

 Algorithmic Pricing – A Follow Up

 If you read our previous blog on algorithmic pricing, you could be forgiven for thinking that it's a disaster waiting to happen – leave a computer in charge of setting rates and sooner or later your prices will be spiraling out of control.
-Or, even worse, that widespread use of algorithmic pricing will result in skyrocketing prices across an industry, as algorithms mine data from one another in order to effectively fix prices higher than supply or demand would dictate.
+Or, even worse, that widespread use of algorithmic pricing will result in skyrocketing prices across an industry, as algorithms mine data from one another in order to effectively fix prices higher than supply or demand would dictate over an extended period.

 In traditional supply and demand, of course, as the price of a good or service rises, the quantity demanded will fall.
 When demand falls, so too will the price as retailers or service providers drop their rates to increase business.
 The inverse is also true: when prices decrease, the quantity demanded for a product will increase as it becomes affordable to more consumers.
 This feedback system ensures that prices remain in line with the level of demand and supply that manufacturers and service providers are willing and able to produce and consumers are willing and able to buy.